Skip to content

 def _aggregate_checks_msgs(self, msg_list: list[str]) -> list[str]:

-Aggregates a list of (failure) check messages.
-The reason behind is
+"""Aggregate a list of (failure) check messages.

-a specific failure will be created.
-As a larger number of such
+will be created.
+As a larger number of such failures can be created (for

-shop IDs), we aggregate missing data failures, grouping them
+different checks or for different shop IDs), we aggregate missing data

-comma-separated list.
+IDs to a comma-separated list.

 Args: